dev-huraira/dev-huraira/README.md

-## Hi there 👋
+## Hi there 👋 I'm Huraira

-!--
-**dev-huraira/dev-huraira** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+💻 Aspiring software developer passionate about learning and building real-world projects.
+🚀 Focused on improving skills in web development, problem-solving, and open source.

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on small projects to strengthen my coding skills
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning HTML, CSS, JavaScript, and Git/GitHub
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on beginner-friendly open-source projects
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with best practices and clean code
-- 💬 Ask me about ...
+- 💬 Ask me about basic programming concepts and learning resources
-- 📫 How to reach me: ...
+- 📫 How to reach me: GitHub messages
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I enjoy turning simple ideas into working code

---
+⭐ Always learning.
+Always building.